balena-io-modules/balena-procbots/README.md

     minimum_version: 0.5
 ```

-Other bots are free to add the use of any properties they require.
+Other bots are free to add any properties they require.
 It should be noted that all derived bots are able to view the entire configuration file on request.

 ## Running VersionBot